U.S. flag

 Further information

 When people are ill or need medical advice, they usually go to see their family doctor or pediatrician first.
-Read about how to find the right doctor, how to prepare for the appointment and what to remember.
+In our topic "Health care in Germany" you can read about how to find the right doctor – and our list of questions can help you to prepare for your appointment.

 Sources